rebelsky/csc207c/_readings/anonymous-inner-classes.md

 There's also an open brace after the `new Greeter()`, rather than a semicolon.

-Welcome to the world of anonymous inner classes.
+Welcome to the world of _anonymous inner classes_.
 If you use `new` with an interface (and, in some cases, with classes) and then follow it with a code block, Java treats that as "I'm simultaneously describing a class and building an object in the class."